Integrated Accessibility Standards Policy

 Applicable staff will be trained on policies, practices and procedures that affect the way goods and services are provided to people with disabilities.
 Staff will also be trained on an ongoing basis when changes are made to these policies, practices and procedures.

-Armtec shall provide customers/clients with the opportunity to provide feedback on the service provided to persons with disabilities.
+Armtec shall provide customers/clients with the opportunity to provide feedback on the goods, services or facilities provided to persons with disabilities.
 Information about the feedback process will be readily available to all customers/clients and employees as required.
 Feedback forms along with alternate methods of providing feedback such as verbally (in person or by telephone) or written (hand written or email) will be available upon request.

 Armtec will ensure that its processes for receiving and responding to feedback are made available to persons with disabilities, whether members of the public, clients, customers or employees, in an appropriate, accessible format or communication support, upon their request, and that members of the public are notified of the availability of such an option.